estuary/docs/overview-intro.rst

    push-down -- like Snowflake, BigQuery, and Hive itself.
 Estuary generates suitable external table definitions which can be plugged into these tools.

-   Explicit partitions derive field values from records themselves, using JSON-Pointer_.
+   Explicit partitions derive field values from records themselves, specified by JSON-Pointer_.
 A collection of stock market records might partition on the market exchange (``NYSE``, ``NASDAQ``, etc).
 Automatic partitions are managed by Estuary, and allow collections to scale up to arbitrary record volumes.